UCLA-VAST/AutoSA/index.md

 }
 ```

 This configuration file specifies if certain passes in the compilation flow should be enabled and also the mode of this pass.
-By "manual" mode, user are required to provide the optimization policy to the compiler.
-By "auto" mode, the compiler will choose the default policy to proceed.
+In "manual" mode, user are required to provide the optimization policy to the compiler.
+In "auto" mode, the compiler will choose the default policy to proceed.
 To switch between two different modes, modify the knobs in this file.
-For example, modify the content in `autosa_config/autosa_config.json` to:
+For example, modify the content in `autosa_config.json` to:
 ```json
 "array_part": {
   "enable": 1,